vacp2p/rfc/content/docs/rfcs/70/README.md

 Another important component is the *authentication service*, which is replaced with SIWE in this specification.

-# Authentication process: SIWE

-[EIP 4361](https://eips.ethereum.org/EIPS/eip-4361) is the authentication method required.
+# Ethereum-based authentication protocol
+## Theory
-Sign-In with Ethereum describes how Ethereum accounts authenticate with off-chain services by signing a standard message format parameterized by scope, session details, and security mechanisms
+Sign-in with Ethereum describes how Ethereum accounts authenticate with off-chain services by signing a standard message format parameterized by scope, session details, and security mechanisms.
+Sign-in with Ethereum (SIWE), which is described in the [EIP 4361](https://eips.ethereum.org/EIPS/eip-4361), MUST be the authentication method required.

+## Syntax
-## Message format (ABNF)
+### Message format (ABNF)
 A SIWE Message MUST conform with the following Augmented Backus–Naur Form ([RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234)) expression.

 ```